ibmresilient/resilient-community-apps/fn_reaqta/data/pb_reaqta_create_attachment_from_process_list.md

 ---

-## Local script - ReaQta: Write attach files to note
+## Local script - QRadar EDR: Write attach files to note

 ### Description
 Write the results of create attachment file to note.